sushiwt/sushiwt.github.io/README.md

 ## things yet to be added:
 - myself: everything there is to know about me!
 - games: all the games I created (built in the website, not hosted in itch.io)
-- extras: art, animations, and others
+- portfolio: art, animations, 3d models, and others

 The site isn't finished yet, but it will be finished soon, as I'm actively developing it...